 The financial statements have been prepared in accordance with the Singapore Financial Reporting Standards in Singapore ('FRSs').
+The changes to significant accounting policies are described in note 2.5.

 2.2 Basis of measurement

 The financial statements have been prepared on the historical cost basis except as otherwise described in the notes below.